pabloagn/personal-website/content/blog/10-advanced-programming-techniques.md

 ---
 title: "10 Advanced Programming Techniques"
-date: 2025-06-30
 categories: ["computer-science", "programming"]
-tags:
+tags: ["advanced", "code-structure", "software-engineering", "best-practices"]
-  [
-    "scala",
-    "functional-programming",
-    "tail-recursion",
-    "higher-order-functions",
-    "currying",
-    "monads",
-    "pattern-matching",
-    "lazy-evaluation",
-    "continuation-passing-style",
-    "futures",
-    "higher-kinded-types",
-  ]
-technologies: ["scala"]
+tools: ["scala", "nixos"]
-summary: "Explore ten advanced programming techniques in Scala that provide different functionalities to your code, making it more elegant, expressive, performant, compact, and modular."
+summary: "Explore ten high-level programming techniques that improve the structure, readability, and performance of your code."
+catchphrase: "Write smarter, not harder."
+layout: single
+draft: true
 math: true
-layout: single
-catchphrase: "A powerful language that is simple but is not easy."
+date: 2025-06-30
 ---

 We could spend our entire developer's life using just the basic concepts of any programming language we choose to learn, and there's nothing wrong with that; in many cases, very powerful concepts have already been abstracted for us, providing a great out-of-the-box experience, particularly with languages such as Python, R, and JavaScript.
 However, a programmer's horizon would be limited if we didn't have advanced techniques to play with because, in the end, programming is about solving problems, and the more creative, the better.
 These techniques are not only there to make us more efficient in writing code but also in thinking out of the box by using more sophisticated tools.

-In this article, we'll discuss ten advanced programming techniques that provide different functionalities to our code; they can make our syntax more elegant, expressive, performant, compact, modular, and a bunch of different attributes that we probably didn't know could be included in the first place.
+In this Blog Article, we'll discuss ten advanced programming techniques that provide different functionalities to our code; they can make our syntax more elegant, expressive, performant, compact, modular, and a bunch of different attributes that we probably didn't know could be included in the first place.
 We'll focus on Scala since many techniques are closely related to functional programming.

-For each technique, we'll provide historical context, formal definition, main advantages, hands-on examples, recommendations & best practices, and popular real-world use cases.
+We'll start by providing historical context on each technique, following a formal definition, main advantages, a set of hands-on examples, recommendations & best practices, and popular real-world use cases.

+We'll be using Scala scripts which can be found in the [Blog Article Repo](https://github.com/pabloagn/blog/tree/master/computer-science/10-advanced-programming-techniques).

 # What to expect